SynergyWire/SynergyWire-blog/articles/react-error-handling.md

   }
 } as unknown as Record<string, ProductData>
 ```
 The casting on the last line is to not update any ts interface.
-If we review our frontend result, we get the following:
+If we review our front-end result, we'll get the following:

 ![product-search-uncaught-product-reference-error.gif](/images/articles/react-error-handling/product-search-uncaught-product-reference-error.gif)